isotoma/isotoma.recipe.apache/README.rst

 listen
     Any high ports this apache will listen on vhosts
-    A list of paths to the config you would normally have in /etc/apache2/sites-enabled
+    A list of paths to the config, e.g the vhosts you would normally have in /etc/apache2/sites-enabled

 Use ./bin/httpd start|stop to control the server, where httpd is the name of the part that is using the recipe.